HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   sql_file="common_element_attributes.sql",
 ) }}

 ARIA live regions allow us to listen for changes in the DOM, such that the updated content can be announced by a screen reader.
 We found that 23% of desktop pages (up from 21% in 2021, 17% in 2020) and 22% of mobile pages (up from 20% in 2021, 16% in 2020) have live regions using `aria-live`.
-In addition, pages also use <a hreflang="en" href="https://www.w3.org/TR/wai-aria-1.1/#live_region_roles">live region ARIA roles</a> with implicit `aria-live` values.
+In addition, pages also use <a hreflang="en" href="https://www.w3.org/TR/wai-aria-1.1/#live_region_roles">live region ARIA roles</a> with implicit `aria-live` values:

 <figure>
   <table>